Klesa Karma Vipakasayairaparamrstah Purusavisesa Isvarah

 If humans can so easily destroy their past ego-expressions in order to be manipulated, however, it is clear to see how they can also do the same in order to become more true to who they really are as well.

-While brainwashing, in the manipulative sense of identity deconstruction and re-creation may be devious and damaging to affected individuals, and you are best served with always standing in your power and using discernment when it comes to exploring new ideas, thoughts, identities, etc, (always testing these new concepts against your truest values and convictions), giving your brain a little cleaning/scrub of past negativity, false-overidentifications and so forth, through conscious and intentional choice, can be a good thing for you if it helps with getting you closer to fully being all that you are in your true, full, expression.
+While brainwashing, in the manipulative sense of identity deconstruction and re-creation may be devious and damaging to affected individuals, and you are best served with always standing in your power and using discernment when it comes to exploring new ideas, thoughts, identities, etc, (rejecting all external projections and always testing new concepts against your truest values, understandings, convictions), giving your brain a little cleaning/scrub of past negativity, false-overidentifications and so forth, through conscious and intentional choice, can be a good thing for you if it helps with getting you closer to fully being all that you are in your Pure, full, expression that is uncorrupted by external experiences and objects.

-If you can remember that you are not your thoughts, not your body, not your past, not your ideas, not your conditioning, not your society, not the roles that you take on, etc, you can then more fully see how free you are to be who you truly are in any given moment and context, and this will empower you to step into your full strength and presence in life.
+If you can remember that you are not your thoughts, not your body, not your past, not your ideas, not your conditioning, not your society, not your future experiences, not the roles that you take on, and that you are certainly not a figment of anyone else’s imagination or unwashed mental projection, etc, you can more fully see how free you are to be who you truly are in any given moment and context (without objectifying yourself/tying your identity to external concepts and objects), and this will empower you to step into your full strength, Self, and presence in life.

 Ensure that you drop all of the mental distortions that come in the form of overidentifying with what other people, society, and even your own distorted-ego is telling you that you are before entering the room.